JiuTian-VL/EmoSym/README.md

 Before training, manually update the dataset-loading code so that the file path correctly points to your local EmoSet directory.

 ### Training
-To train our network, follow these steps:
+To train our model, follow these steps:

 Step 1 — Emotional Understanding Finetuning